 What Causes Your Car A/C to Blow Hot Air?

-If you find your car A/C not cooling in hot weather, it could be due to a leak in your system, a faulty condenser, or a broken compressor.
+If you find your car A/C not cooling in hot weather, it could most likely be due to a leak in your system, a faulty condenser, or a broken compressor.

-Refrigerant is the lifeblood of your automobile’s A/C system.
-By compressing, condensing, drying, and evaporating refrigerant, your A/C system uses thermodynamics (though it feels like magic) to make hot air cold.
-Without refrigerant, your car’s A/C can’t effectively do its job.
+What causes your car A/C to blow hot air?
+Most often, it’s low refrigerant.
+Refrigerant is what absorbs and removes heat from the air inside your car.
+Without it, your A/C can’t do its job.
 If your vehicle has developed a refrigerant leak, whether through a loose fitting, a busted hose, or another failed component, you’ll likely be blasted with hot air when the air conditioner is on.

-To keep your vehicle cool, refrigerant has to absorb heat from the air, and in doing so, turns into vapor.
-It’s the A/C condenser's job to convert the gaseous refrigerant back into a liquid state, which enables the cycle to continue.
+To keep your vehicle cool, refrigerant absorbs heat from the air, turning it into vapor.
+The A/C condenser converts the gaseous refrigerant back into a liquid state, enabling the cycle to continue.

 Like your car’s radiator, A/C condensers utilize many thin metal fins to cool down the refrigerant inside.
 Unfortunately, the intricate, delicate structure that makes A/C condensers so effective also makes them vulnerable to blockages from road dirt and debris or accidental damage.